 Astute Class submarines are fitted with the Royal Navy’s new Eddystone Communications band Electronic Support Measures (CESM) system, also fitted to the Trafalgar Class submarines.
 The Eddystone system was developed by DML of Devonport UK with Argon ST of the US.

 It provides advanced communications, signal intercept, recognition, direction-finding and monitoring capabilities.
 Sea trials of the system were completed in December 2007.

-Astute is fitted with I-band navigation radars.
-The sonar is the Thales Underwater Systems (formerly Thomson Marconi Sonar) 2076 integrated passive / active search and attack sonar suite with bow, intercept, flank and towed arrays.
-Sonar 2076 has so far been fitted to Trafalgar Class submarines Torbay, Trenchant and Talent, entering service in February 2003.
+The submarines are fitted with I-band navigation radars.
+The sonar is the Thales Underwater Systems (formerly Thomson Marconi Sonar) 2076 integrated passive / active search and attack sonar suite with a bow, intercept, flank and towed arrays.
+Sonar 2076 has so far been fitted to Trafalgar Class submarines Torbay, Trenchant and Talent, which entered service in February 2003.
 Astute is fitted with the latest version of the Thales S2076 integrated sonar suite.

-Atlas Hydrographic provided the DESO 25 high-precision echosounder, which are fitted on the Astute.
+Atlas Hydrographic provided the DESO 25 high-precision echosounder, which is fitted on the Astute.
 DESO 25 is capable of precise depth measurements down to 10,000m.

 Raytheon Systems was contracted to provide the Successor IFF (identification friend or foe) naval transponder system for the Astute Class.

 The nuclear power is provided by the Rolls-Royce PWR 2 pressurised water reactor.
 The long-life core fitted on the PWR 2 means refuelling will not be necessary for the service life of the submarine.

 The other main items of machinery are two Alstom turbines and a single shaft with a Rolls-Royce pump-jet propulsor, consisting of moving rotor blades within a fixed duct.